Skip to content

 Continue reading this article below the form

-What is the difference between a licence and a sub-lease?
+What is the Difference Between a Licence and a Sub-Lease?

 Generally, a sub-lease provides you with greater rights and autonomy than a licence.
 A licence allows you to use the premises for a specified purpose, whereas a sub-lease creates a relationship between you and the landlord and gives you the right to exclusively possess the premises.
+A licence, on the other hand, may not provide you with the right to exclusively possess the premises and could offer rights to a licensor or landlord to access the premises at any point and time.
+Additionally, it is important to note that a licence is contractual in nature, whilst the sublease grants you an interest in the land.

 Fit Outs

 It is also important to check the commercial lease agreement to make sure that you will be allowed to put up any relevant signage and make the changes you need in order to run your franchise business.
+Most commercial leases require landlord consent for any alterations, including the installation of signage, branding, equipment and fit-out specified by your franchisor.

 Options to Renew